conda/conda-docs/docs/source/intro.rst

 provides NumPy 1.6 for legacy testing.  conda makes this kind of mixing and matching easy.
 To begin using an environment, simply set your **PATH** variable to point to its `bin` directory.

+Since conda environments are simply directories, they may be created anywhere.
+However, conda has a notion of `locations` which are also simply directories that are known to conda, and contain environments within.
+Conda environments created in such locations are said to be "known", and can be displayed for easy reference.
+Conda has a default system location, but additional locations may be specified (see `Directory Structure`_ and :ref:`config`, respectively, for more details).

 .. _channel:
 .. index::